Lightroom Histogram As Interactive Editing Tool

 This visual and interactive tool makes basic adjustments both a very rapid and fun process.

-Today, I am going to demonstrate you how you can edit a photo using Histogram Panel only.
+Today, I am going to demonstrate how to use the Histogram Panel only to edit the image.

 Here is the original, unprocessed RAW photo I took while driving from Arizona to Utah during my latest Southwest trip.